HRD AND RLF COURSES

 If the gather is at the beginning of the course, the dog may be positioned on lead in the HRD I class, but there must be a pause after the lead is removed, before the dog is sent to gather the stock; in the HRD II and III classes, the lead must be removed just inside the course limits.
 If the gather is later during the course, the dog will be off lead in all classes.

 For HRD I, the handler may fetch and/or drive throughout, with the handler in any position.
 For HRD II and III, the handler’s movement will be restricted by the use of handler’s posts and limit lines in certain areas.
 HRD II must include a drive or cross-drive of at least 60 ft.
 HRD III must include a drive and/or cross-drive of at least 120 ft. which may be divided into two sections of at least 60 ft. each.
+No more than one-half of the total drive length may be alongside a fence.
 Drives should be related to meaningful ranch tasks such as taking stock to a different location or pasture or moving a group away from the main flock.

 On the score sheet, the wear/drive segments may be set up separately, or set up in conjunction with an obstacle and scoring included within that obstacle (e.g., for an obstacle such as a bridge, part of the course leading up to the bridge may be included in the scoring for the bridge; a section of the course may indicate “drive through second panel”).